msinancoskun/location-logging-api/README.md

 This is a location logging API application.
 To use it properly check for swagger docs from http://localhost:3000/api-docs with examples.

-Also check, .env.example for cookie usage, database, and port setup.
+Check .env.example for cookie, and redis usage, database, and port setup.
+I've used a docker container for redis.

 ## Project setup